 On one side of my mind thoughts explode like brain popcorn.
 I want to grab and hold each thought, each memory, but there are too many, and they’re moving too fast.

-On the other side of the mind, an oddly calm, gentle breeze is making a new memory, today.
+On the other side of the mind, an oddly calm, gentle breeze is making a new memory today, in this moment.

 It is finished.

-She walks away, back up the same aisle, with a new name, a new adventure, a new life.
+She walks away.
+Back up the same aisle.
+With a new last name.
+A new adventure.
+A new life.

-She will always be Daddy’s little girl to me, but even so, it will never be the same.
+She will always be Daddy’s little girl, but even so, it will never be quite the same.